-Medieval and renaissance tapestries were first developed in Europe to decorate castles and large churches.
+Medieval tapestries were first developed in Europe to decorate castles and large churches.
 At first they were primarily of religious scenes and later to depict historical events.
 Kings and other nobility would hire artists to make a tapestry of historical battles and other events that they were engaged, especially if they won the battle.
 Castles and large stone churches were drafty places that are hard to keep warm during the winter.
 These tapestries evolved again into another type of work that represented every day people in every day situations.
 These new tapestries were designed in a manner to depict famous people and fictitious people in classic novels of the period.
 Medieval and renaissance tapestries had become the art form representing European history for future generations to gain knowledge of the past.
 Many historical events that were written down can be corroborated by tapestries that represent the same event.
 These works of art have become a historical record in all the luxurious form and are used by historians today.